pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 Debugging distributed messaging systems can be challenging.
 Pixie makes analyzing Kafka easier by using eBPF to [automatically capture](https://docs.px.dev/about-pixie/pixie-ebpf/) full-body Kafka requests without the need for manual instrumentation.

-I would add here how Pixie is able to list all clients and topics in the clusters.
-This is something important for discovery and something hard to do without Pixie (edited)

-The interesting part here it’s the ability to jump into the specific details of a client from the Kafka dashboard.
-We know we have a problem at the Kafka level, but it’s linked to other metrics which help us to debug what’s happening

-I would add here some info about the messages and the Kafka protocol.
-This is something we can’t do with other solutions and it’s the most important part from the internals point of view: how Pixie is able to intercept and “understand” the Kafka protocol. @rcheng can provide more detail

 This tutorial will demonstrate how to use Pixie to see:

 - [Topic-centric flow graph & topic summaries](#topic-centric-flow-graph)